 Chris Jackson standing in front of the largest lava lake in the world at Nyriagongo, one of the volcanoes in the Virunga Volcanic Province, Democratic Republic of Congo.
 Credit: Chris Jackson

-Chris left academia and his position as Statoil Professor of Basin Analysis, but he still found his skills remained relevant in his new role.
+Chris left academia, but he still found his skills remained relevant in his new role.
 “A lot of the skills developed during my 20 years in academia and industry are readily applicable to my new work,” Chris adds.

 Clare Bond: A decade of insight